SKU Compass vs Stocky: The Honest Comparison for Multi-Channel Brands (2026)

 What’s your monthly software budget for inventory specifically?

-$0-50/mo → Stocky (free with Shopify Plus) or Prediko entry.
+$0-50/mo → Shopify’s native inventory (free) or Prediko entry.

-$1,000+/mo with managed service → SKU Compass Tier 2/3.
+$1,000+/mo with managed service → SKU Compass Partner / Full Service tier.

 The honest switching cost